Leptons1618/Markov-Chain-Lab/docs/SECURITY.md

 If you forget the admin password:

 1. **Local development:** Check `.env.local`
-2. **Production:** Check environment variables in hosting dashboard
+2. **Deployed instance:** Check environment variables in hosting dashboard
 3. **Lost access:** Redeploy with new password in environment variables

 ## Questions?

-See the main README.md for deployment guides or create an issue.
+See the main README.md or create an issue.